miso-lims/miso-lims/docs/user_manual/type_data.md

 ## Contact Roles

 A contact role is used to specify the role of a contact within a project.
-Assigning a contact role to a contact is done when creating/editing a project.
+Contact roles are chosen when adding contacts to a project.

-The link to the Contact Roles list can be found in the Misc menu within the main navigation menu.
-Only accounts with admin privileges can create, edit, and delete contact roles using the standard interface.
+Only MISO administrators can create, edit, and delete contact roles using the standard interface.
+A contact role is only deletable if it is not being used by any contacts.